 With AAPM&R's Registry, participants can compare their patient outcomes, professional performance and care processes against other physicians across the country.
 The Registry will be able to measure the continuum of care from initial patient contact, through intervention and follow up.

-Data to Prove Your Value and Improve Your Care
+Data to Demonstrate Your Value and Improve Your Care

-Benchmark your practice – Identify practice strengths and weaknesses using the Registry's clinical data from other practices to compare against the performance and outcomes data of your practice.
-Run quality reports on demand, providing clinician- and practice-level results, plus national results and patient-level detail for all Registry measures.
+Benchmark your practice – Identify practice strengths and weaknesses using AAPM&R's Registry clinical data from other practices to compare against the performance and outcomes data of your practice.
+Run quality reports on demand, providing clinician- and practice-level results, plus national results and patient-level detail for AAPM&R Registry measures.

-Enhance quality and practice efficiency – Use Registry data to analyze practice processes and procedures, and as a source for fact-based decision-making.
-Because the Registry will capture data over time at the individual and practice level, it will help practices efficiently manage patient care and optimize practice resources.
+Enhance quality and practice efficiency – Use AAPM&R's Registry data to analyze practice processes and procedures, and as a source for fact-based decision-making.
+Because AAPM&R's Registry will capture data over time at the individual and practice level, it will help practices efficiently manage patient care and optimize practice resources.